swiss-territorial-data-lab/proj-rooftops/README.md

 ### Hardware

-For the processing of the *images*, a CUDA-compatible GPU is needed. <br>
-For the processing of the *LiDAR point cloud*, there is no hardware requirement.

-The scripts dedicated to image segmentation were run on a 32 GiB RAM machine with 16 GiB GPU (NVIDIA Tesla T4)
+Image processing was run on a 32 GiB RAM machine with 16 GiB GPU (NVIDIA Tesla T4) compatible with CUDA. <br>
+No hardware requirements are needed to process the LiDAR point cloud.

 ### Installation